Niangmodou/Data-Structures-and-Algorithms/README.md

 Data-Structures-and-Algorithms

-Data Structures and Algorithms is a course i took at NYU Tandon School of Engineering.
+Data Structures and Algorithms is a course I took at NYU Tandon School of Engineering.
 In this course we learned about common data structures and performed algorithm analysis by analyzing runtimes of common data structures.
 This course was taught in the Python programming language.
 We also wrote implementations